John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 * Start and end time if unspecified default to January 1st 1900 and January 1st 2500
 * Category Id only used for filtering if the filter flag is set to true.
 * No default category
-* Balance is a running total of the resulting budget items.
+* Balance is a running total of the resulting calendar items.
 * Should use a database query.
-* List of BudgetItems should be sorted by date.
+* List of CalendarItems should be sorted by date.
 * Tests updated/added

-### Update GetBudgetItemsByMonth
+### Update GetCalendarItemsByMonth

-As a user of the Budget API,
+As a user of the Calendar API,
-I can retrieve a customizable (date, categoryId) list of BudgetItemsByMonth objects (each include details - a list of BudgetItems for that month, month identifier string, total) using the database so that I can retrieve the information in a scalable, maintainable manner.
+I can retrieve a customizable (date, categoryId) list of CalendarItemsByMonth objects (each include details - a list of CalendarItems for that month, month identifier string, total) using the database so that I can retrieve the information in a scalable, maintainable manner.

 **Assumptions**